unlight/asmt-javascript-questions/README.md

 - If a member of your team makes mistakes, delivers buggy code, make delays, what actions would you take?
 - Customer is very angry with your team, because the team deployed some defect to production.
 How should your team leader behave?
 - Your teammates constantly postpone code review to the end of the sprint.
 As a result the changes are merged in the last day of the sprint, QAs could not verify them on time.
 What to do?
+- Situation: Imagine that you are a lead of the small team.
+One of your subordinate is late for the morning meeting.
+He does this systematically.
+What will you do?

 ### Agile Scrum Kanban
 - What is scrum methodology?